theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 * [Kotlin for Android Developers](https://leanpub.com/kotlin-for-android-developers) by Antonio Leiva.
 * Kotlin's own documentation which can be downloaded as a [PDF](https://kotlinlang.org/docs/kotlin-docs.pdf) file.

-[Here](https://medium.com/@magnus.chatt/why-you-should-totally-switch-to-kotlin-c7bbde9e10d5) is an excellent article on why you should totally switch to Kotlin, according to one developer who is thrilled by the language.
+[Here](https://medium.com/@magnus.chatt/why-you-should-totally-switch-to-kotlin-c7bbde9e10d5) is an excellent article on why you should switch to Kotlin, according to one developer who is thrilled by the language.

 For strategies on how to apply Kotlin to existing Java code, [here](https://medium.com/@enriquelopezmanas/on-strategies-to-apply-kotlin-to-existing-java-code-6317974717ec?imm_mid=0f4065&cmp=em-prog-na-na-newsltr_20170701) is a post that might be of great help.

 ### 5. Swift

-Created at Apple, [Swift](https://swift.org/) is meant to be a safer and more concise alternative to ***Objective-C*** for App development in the Apple ecosystem.
-The language was introduced at Apple's Worldwide Developers Conference in 2014, and released as an open-source project a year later.
+Created at Apple, [Swift](https://swift.org/) is meant to be a safer and more concise alternative to ***Objective-C*** for App development within the Apple ecosystem.
+The language was introduced at Apple's ***Worldwide Developers Conference*** in 2014, and released as an open-source project a year later.
 Its lead designer was Chris Lattner (who also happens to be one of the original authors of the [LLVM](http://llvm.org/) project).

-Most of Swift code looks very similar to Rust code, with minor differences.
+Most of Swift code looks a bit similar to code written in Rust.

 A simple function declaration in Swift is wrtten as shown below: